Packaged in a Work of Art

-Lebkuchen - German Christmas gingerbread pastries- are a work of art.
-So only right that they be packaged in a work of art.
+Lebkuchen - German Christmas gingerbread pastries - are a work of art.
+So it is only right that they be packaged in a work of art.

 In every new Collection of beautifully designed and illustrated metal chests and tins, Lebkuchen Schmidt of Nuremberg, Germany, includes a Chest showcasing the work of a famous painter.
 Many of our customers order the Artist's Chest every year to add to their collections.

-Here are a few of the masterpieces that Schmidt has presented over the past decade:
+Here are a few of the masterpieces that Schmidt has presented over the past decade (plus):

-Last year not only did the illustration change - the Chest was turned into a suitcase!
-The 2016 Art Suitcase showcases the works of world famous artist Pierre-Auguste Renoir - a leading Impressionist.
+In 2016 not only did the illustration change - the Chest was turned into a suitcase!
+The Art Suitcase that year showcased the works of world famous artist Pierre-Auguste Renoir - a leading Impressionist.
 This Chest was such a hit we sold out before October and had to fly in more from Nuremberg.
 I know that at least 3 of the Chests were sent by individuals to friends solely because of the painter that was being honored.

 Renoir's paintings are notable for their vibrant light and saturated color often focusing on people who don’t appear to know they are being painted!
 The chest includes references to a number of Renoir’s most famous paintings including Two Sisters painted in 1881 – I got to see the real painting in the Art Institute of Chicago on a visit their with my kids last year.